 - The Board, its committees and Executive management take their environmental responsibilities seriously and receive regular updates on climate change.
-The Board members have undergone training on financial risks associated with climate change and an SMF with responsibility for climate change has been appointed. - Established in 2009, the Nomura Charitable Trust has been supporting disadvantaged young people in the local communities through both grant making and employee engagement in the form of volunteering and other engagement initiatives, making a significant impact both internally and externally.
-The Nomura Charitable Trust engages with the wider community by supporting three partner charities and provides strategic grants to charities in order to fund specific programmes or projects.
-The Nomura Charitable Trust's mission is to ensure Nomura's business goals are aligned with providing positive contribution to stakeholders and the wider communities in which Nomura operates.
+The Board members have undergone training on financial risks associated with climate change and an SMF with responsibility for climate risk change has been appointed.
+Further information on the management of these risks is provided in note 18 of the Financial Statements. - Established in 2009, the Nomura Charitable Trust has been supporting disadvantaged young people in the local communities through both grant making and employee engagement in the form of volunteering and other engagement initiatives, making a significant impact both internally and externally.
+The Nomura Charitable Trust's mission is to ensure Nomura's business goals are aligned with providing positive contribution to stakeholders and the wider communities in which Nomura operates. - The Board has an open, transparent and constructive relationship with the regulators and provide them with monthly Management Information ("MI").
+The Board and its Committees receive regular updates to understand regulatory developments and Board members regularly meet with the regulators to ensure they are kept updated and informed.